Court strikes down challenge by Choctaw Nation couple to be exempt from state income tax

 U.S. District Judge Eric F. Melgren, in a written memorandum and order filed Monday, ruled in favor of the Oklahoma Tax Commission in finding that the federal Tax Injunction Act prohibits him from hearing the case.

-“Accordingly, the (Tax Injunction Act) applies to deprive this court of jurisdiction over the subject matter of plaintiff’s instant suit,” Melgren wrote in the 17-page ruling, filed in Muskogee-based U.S. District Court for the Eastern District of Oklahoma.
+“Accordingly, the (Tax Injunction Act) applies to deprive this court of jurisdiction over the subject matter of plaintiff’s instant suit,” Melgren, a judge for the federal District of Kansas, wrote in the 17-page ruling filed in Muskogee-based U.S. District Court for the Eastern District of Oklahoma.

 The ruling closes a

-The Choctaw Nation couple challenged the state’s right to levy income tax, penalties and interest upon them, claiming they were exempt since the U.S. Supreme Court’s McGirt ruling and subsequent state court decisions.
+The Choctaw Nation couple challenged the state’s right to levy income tax, penalties and interest on them, claiming that they were exempt based on the U.S. Supreme Court’s McGirt ruling and subsequent state court decisions.

 Melgren wrote that the Tax Injunction Act provides that U.S. District Courts “shall not enjoin, suspend, or restrain the assessment, levy, or collection of any tax under state law where a plain, speedy, and efficient remedy may be had in the courts of such state.”